 - The Mole: Dougal, if you recruit him.

 - Nice Job Breaking It, Hero: Shamsuk, after trying to get the attention of all of the other great wizards and seeking help from every corner of the world except perhaps the lands of the Jundar, decides that the only course of action left is for him to increase his own power a thousand fold using the magic of a necromancer's tower, which he amasses an entire army of monsters to build for him.
 Judging by the looks of the tower upon entering it, it was nearing completion and Shamsuk would have possibly been able to power up and eradicate, if not evenly combat, the forces of chaos relatively soon.
 Except Alaron decides to completely deviate from his entire main quest at the request of a friend of one of the castle servants of Gwernia, infiltrate Shamsuk's tower, destroy it, thus killing every monster inside, and leave Shamsuk completely powerless outside of what power he has left.
 His reason?
-Shamsuk tried to get an entire town to listen to his warning's of Rabisat's invasion, and destroyed the town when they refused to take him seriously or help him.
+Shamsuk tried to get an entire town to listen to his warnings of Rabisat's invasion, and destroyed the town when they refused to take him seriously or help him.
 While that is extreme, just for that, Alaron chose to kill the only really useful ally he had outside of his own party, giving the entire world all that less of a chance to survive the invasion.
 To be fair Shamsuk never bothers to explain any of this to Alaron until after the tower has been destroyed.

 - Sword of Plot Advancement: Lodin's Sword, again, the only thing capable of hurting Lugash and the only weapon that can really do anything to Pochangarat.